Aging

 (866) 333-6002

-This organization was created to fill a need that exists in the senior care industry.
-Over the last few decades, assisted living has emerged as a popular senior living option that offers more freedom than a typical nursing home while still offering seniors various care and daily living assistance.
+This organization was created to fill a need in the senior care industry.
+Over the last few decades, assisted living has emerged as a popular senior living option offering more freedom than a typical nursing home while offering seniors various care and daily living assistance.

 National Council on Aging